ianjonsen/simfish/README.md

 # simfish

-simulate fish tracks with/without acoustic detections in semi-realistic environments
+simulate fish tracks with/without acoustic detections in featureless and semi-realistic environments

 <!-- badges: start -->